C2C CTF Writeups

 /proc/self/exeto analyze offsets locally. - Code Execution:

-Server::send_responsefunction, which is called at the end of theprocess_puthandler. - im construct a shellcode payload that reuses the existing socket (looping FDs 3-10) and spawns
+Server::send_responsefunction, which is called at the end of theprocess_puthandler. - I constructed a shellcode payload that reuses the existing socket (looping FDs 3-10) and spawns

 PUTrequest to/proc/self/memtargeting the address ofsend_response(Base + Offset). - The payload overwrites the function code.
-When the server tries to send the response, it executes our shellcode.
+When the server tries to send the response, it executes my shellcode.

 Solver Script: